ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Tensorflow: Note of caution
-The code that I have implemented above is very basic and very flawed.
-It was written just so you can have a basic grasp behind the ideas of neural network and how they work.
+The code that I have made is very basic and obvious flaws.
+It was written just so you can develop a basic grasp behind the typical structure of a neural network.
 A better version of the code will be made during my optimization tutorial.